 So I went with it.
 You need the extra time to learn German anyway, decipher the contradictory and zealously policed road rules, and in between try to work out what it is that makes the people so simultaneously optimistic and cautiously anxious about their place in the world; one in which cuisine is not cuisine unless it contains potato or a gherkin.

 Much of this attitude can be attributed to the flocks of newcomers to the city, many of whom make their nests in Berlin’s latest and grooviest artist ghetto, Neukölln.
 If there is anywhere I could comfortably make a fool of myself without getting embarrassed or arrested, it’s south of the Spree river.
 The people you see in Neukölln pay less for rent each month than they do on food, and still manage to stay fashionably undernourished.
-They’re the people who say they work three jobs but always appear to have an excess of free time; who are happy drinking warm beer and grilling their sausages on the underside of a hub cap; who have dogs named ‘Spider’, ‘Anton’ and ‘Lonely Moon’ and are so apt at finding out who sells weed and where, they could find a dealer in an air balloon flying over the Atlantic.
+They’re the people who say they work three jobs but always appear to have an excess of free time; who are happy drinking warm beer and grilling their sausages on the underside of a hub cap; who have dogs named ‘Spider’, ‘Anton’ and ‘Lonely Moon’ and are so apt at finding out who sells weed and where, they could find a dealer while flying over the Arctic Circle in an air balloon.

 Not one of my days in Berlin has been the same, yet they are indiscernible.
 They are like a string of brilliant pearls; the individual beauty of each component is eclipsed only by their assembly.
 You’d be right in accusing me of nostalgia, but good times do that to you; good times in Berlin more so.
 When you come to this grand city, you’ll look around and see a curdling mix of the then and the now and the right now, and, like me, wonder what will become of it all.
 Do all these confident Berliners actually know what they’re doing?
 Or are they merely winging it and hoping for the best like the rest of us are?